Recycling in the United Kingdom: Glass

 Glass collection points, known as Bottle Banks are very common near shopping centres, at civic amenity sites and in local neighbourhoods in the United Kingdom.
 Bottle Banks commonly stand beside collection points for other recyclable waste like paper, metals and plastics.
 Local, municipal waste collectors usually have one central point for all types of waste in which large glass containers are located.
 There are now over 50,000 bottle banks in the United Kingdom, and 752,000 tons of glass are now recycled annually.

 The waste recycling industry in the UK cannot consume all of the recycled container glass that will become available over the coming years, mainly due to the colour imbalance between that which is manufactured and that which is consumed.
 The UK imports much more green glass in the form of Wine bottles than it uses, leading to a surplus amount for recycling.
 The resulting surplus of green glass from imported bottles may be exported to producing countries, or used locally in the growing diversity of secondary end uses for recycled glass.

 Paper

 All types of waste paper are recyclable, and recycled paper requires a lot less energy and fewer raw materials to produce than manufacturing it from scratch.
 However, paper cannot be recycled indefinitely, and the normal number of times it can be recycled is about six.
 12.5 million tonnes of paper and cardboard are used annually in England.

 Plastic

 In the UK, the amount of post-consumer plastic being recycled is relatively low, due in part to a lack of recycling facilities.
 The challenge with recycling plastic lies in sorting differing types of plastic, often by hand, which slows the process.
 The Plastics 2020 Challenge was founded in 2009 by the plastics industry with the aim of engaging the British public in a nationwide debate about the use, reuse and disposal of plastics, and hosts a series of debates on its website framed around the waste hierarchy.

+Since 2024, caps have been tethered (attached) to plastic bottles due to a change with EU law and to reduce plastic waste.
+Although the UK was already a non-EU member at the time, many manufactures have nevertheless shipped goods to the UK with tethered caps for consistency.